francescaSchiro/personal/README.md

 - [x] navItems hover
 - [x] download CV link external host not downloading directly
 - [x] make 1 SectionTitle
+- [x] add  effect at home from [react-reveal](https://www.react-reveal.com/docs/props/)
+- [ ] dont want 100 vh for othe sections other than Home.
+Move id for scrollIntoView() method to SectionTitleContainer instead of Section Wrapper so it scrolls right.
 - [ ] ADD titles font ternary.
 TODO make Csub and CTitle H1 and H3 or P.
 - [ ] why deletes theme icon when i delete index.css? replace with global style
 - [ ] make about section